 We continue to evaluate strategies to expand commercial adoption of gammaCore, including the potential use of telemedicine and cash pay, direct to physician and consumer approaches.
+In future quarters, we expect to make targeted investments in the evaluation and possible execution of these strategies.
 We are unable to predict the impact these strategies will have on our financial condition, results of operations and cash flows due to numerous uncertainties.